Prison

 Figure out what income and assets you have (if any)

-• Do you have any holiday pay owing or long service leave?
+• Do you have holiday pay owing or long service leave?

-• Are you earning any income from investments?
+• Are you earning income from investments?
 If so, how much?

-• Do you have any assets?
+• Do you have assets?
 A house, car, motor bike etc?
 If so, how much are they worth?
-Are there any you or your family don’t need and can sell?
+Can you or your family can sell any of them?

 • Are you likely to receive any prison payments or allowances above your basic amenities allowance?